Black Diamond Solano Heated Review

 Warmth

 The Solano is a warm glove, thanks in part to its internal heating element.
 A rechargeable battery fits in a compartment on the underside of the wrist and provides three levels of heat for cold conditions.
 Of note, these are the only heated gloves in the review to provide heat from the fingers up through the wrist gantlet.
 When the battery is turned off, these gloves remain warm, thanks to plenty of PrimaLoft Gold insulation on the back of the hand and the palm.
-We wish the glove lining was a bit softer and more comfortable.
+We only wish the glove lining was a bit softer and more comfortable.

 On the low setting, the battery lasts for 6 hours and provides adequate warmth for most cold conditions.
 On the highest setting, these gloves are extremely warm, enough to bring fingers back from the brink of frostbite.
 In this high setting, the battery lasts around one and a half hours.